 Beginning at the wall on one end of the ceiling, start installing the tongue and groove boards.
 Remember that you will be installing the boards perpendicular to the ceiling joists, so pick the starting wall accordingly.

 Install the first board tongue out with the groove side of the board facing the wall.
 Leave a slight expansion gap (1/4″ or so) between the groove side of the board and the wall.
 An expansion gap at the finished tongue-end of the ceiling is less important because of the expansion between the tongue and groove joints of the installed boards.

 For the first board, face nail the starting edge of the board (groove side) next to the wall.
 These nails pass directly through the face of the board perpendicular to the board surface.
 Then blind nail the tongue, align your nailer (or nail if hand nailing) at a 45-degree angle through the base of the tongue directed back under the board.

-- The Last Few Boards.
+- Install the Last Few Boards

-When you reach the end of the ceiling, you will likely need to rip (cut lengthwise) the board to fit the remaining space.
-To do so, measure the needed width to fill in the final gap minus any expansion gap you plan to leave (if any).
+When you reach the end of the ceiling and the last board, you will likely need to rip (cut lengthwise) the board to fit the remaining space.
+To do so first measure the needed width to fill in the final gap minus any expansion gap you plan to leave (if any).
 Then, cut a piece of beaded board lengthwise after measuring and marking the proper width.
 Don’t forget to consider the tongue and groove joint when making and marking this width.

 To make it easier to rip the final board, join the piece to be cut into another tongue and groove board.
 I then screw the stabilizing tongue and groove board to my saw horse using deck screws – just my way of doing it.

 Now install this last board as you did the first, face-nailing the wall side.
 If the last piece is narrow, join the second to the last board to the final ripped board and install together.
 Use the wall to tighten the boards then face nail the final piece.

-- Paint the Installed Beadboard Ceiling.
+- Finish the Installed Beadboard Ceiling with Paint or Stain

 After the boards are installed, paint or finish as desired.
 We painted the beadboard ceilings with Benjamin Moore Advance waterborne alkyd indoor paint.
 With the boards already primed, the finish coats went on very easily.
-We two coats of the above finish paint on top of the pre-primed installed beaded boards using a 6 1/2″ Wooster mini roller with a 3/8″ nap roller.
+I added two coats of the above finish paint on top of the pre-primed installed beaded boards using a 6 1/2″ Wooster mini roller with a 3/8″ nap.